cSh4rk/cSh4rk.github.io/blog/_posts/2025-09-25-quick-straightforward-tips-for-a-better-website.md

   ```
   {% endraw %}

-  The result is built website code committed and pushed to my `gh-pages`[^14] branch on GitHub.
+  The result is built website code committed and pushed to the `gh-pages` branch of my website[^14] on GitHub.

 <br>
 <br>